U.S. Coast Guard Headquarters

 Research Fellow: Christopher D. Ellis, Ph.D., ASLA, Associate Professor of Landscape Architecture, University of Maryland, College Park

-Research Assistant: Dylan Reilly, Masters of Landscape Architecture Program, University of Maryland, College Park
+Research Assistant: Dylan Reilly, MLA Candidate, University of Maryland, College Park

 Firm Liaison: Emily McCoy, Associate + Director of Integrative Research, Andropogon Associates